 As you may know, there are consumer and enterprise apps, and native development can be used for both.
 Some of the most well-known native mobile app examples include Twitter, DocuSign, and Magento 2 POS, which as you can see encompass consumer-facing apps as well as employee-facing ones.

-Benefits of Native Mobile App Development
+8 Key Benefits of Native Mobile App Development

 The mobile app development process can at times seem long and arduous.
 However, all of the challenges fade when you start seeing the benefits of all that hard work.

-In the context of mobile solutions, there are five main advantages of native development that usually cause the IT team and business leaders to choose this approach.
+In the context of mobile solutions, there are eight main advantages of native development that usually cause the IT team and business leaders to choose this approach.
 Let’s take a closer look at each one.

 1. Better Performance